 Q. How can big pharma sponsors and clinical sites be confident that VirTrial is reliable, scalable, and secure?

-VirTrial is built on the proven Stratus Video and Synzi telehealth platform which won the 2018 Medtech breakthrough award for virtual care innovation.
+VirTrial is built on a proven telehealth platform and is hosted in a secure, cloud-based environment that is HIPAA compliant and HITRUST certified.
 The platform has been in use for the past eight years and is being used in over 1700 hospitals, conducting 100,000 virtual visits per day.
 It is hosted in a secure, cloud-based environment that is HIPAA compliant.

 Additionally, the platform is designed so that sponsors can customize communications per protocol, per visit, or at the site level.
 For example, it can be set up to send a general message to every patient to remind them to click on the provided link when it’s time for an appointment, or a site can set up individual patient reminders for those that are at risk of non-compliance.
 The framework is available to customize as needed.